If you're looking for a tasty way to add protein and flavor to your meal, you need to look no further than pork.

 - Once the pork loin is cooked, remove it from the pot and let it rest for 5-10 minutes.

-- Strain the cooking liquid through a fine-mesh strainer and return it to the pot.
+- Strain the cooking liquid and return it to the pot.
 Boil the liquid over high heat until it is reduced by half.

 - Serve the pork loin sliced and drizzled with the reduced braising juice.